High or Tall? What’s the Difference?

-The rule of thumb is to use high for things when we think about how far they are from the ground or how far it is from their bottom to top.
+We use high to describe things based on how far they are from the ground or how much vertical distance there is between their bottom and top.

-• A hot air balloon can fly as high as 3000 miles.
+• A hot air balloon can fly as high as 3,000 metres.

-• Month Blanc is the highest mountain in Europe.
+• Mont Blanc is the highest mountain in Europe.

 • She was wearing shoes with high heels.